You need balance, and why it’s so crucial to your health.

-You know that healthy habits make sense, but did you ever stop to think why you practice them?
+You know that healthy habits make sense, but did you ever stop to think about why you practice them?
 Research shows that the impact of good health on your quality of life is far-reaching, regardless of your age, sex, or physical ability.
-Check out these five qualities that good health promotes.
+Check out these qualities that good health promotes.

 Eating right and exercising regularly can help you avoid excess weight gain and maintain a healthy weight.
 According to the Mayo Clinic, you can obtain benefits of exercise by being active in simple ways throughout the day.
 For example, walk instead of driving or take the stairs instead of the elevator.